Bluelord/SQL_Practice/SQL Projects/Adventure_Work/README.md

 Next,</br>
 Importing the extracted files to Visualization Tool, (Tableau Public)</br>
-Making Modle connections, visualizing and building a Dashboards of requrements.</br>
+Joining the Excel files for connections, visualizing and building a Dashboards of requrements.</br>
-The [Tableau File]() uploaded in the repository, if you like to visit [Tableau Public Profile](https://public.tableau.com/profile/nilesh.gupta1630#!/).
+The [Tableau File](https://github.com/Bluelord/SQL_Practice/blob/1408b6ea76ead4b6ff0abb92afdce0a2cf28bb4d/SQL%20Projects/Adventure_Work/Adventure%20Work%201.twbx) uploaded in the repository, if you like to visit [Tableau Public Profile](https://public.tableau.com/profile/nilesh.gupta1630#!/).

 ### Insights